DanielBremont/hispn.github.io/_posts/papers/2020-05-01-When-and-how-should-infant-industries-protected.md

+---
+layout: post
-When and how should infant industries be protected
+title: When and how should infant industries be protected
+categories: [papers]
+---

 Abstract